DeeKay02/DeeKay02/README.md

 # 💫 About Me:
-🔭 I’m currently working on Web Development, ML & Blockchain <br>👯 I’m looking to collaborate on any technology.<br>🤝 I’m looking for help with learning and contributing.<br>🌱 I’m currently learning Web Development & Blockchain <br>💬 Ask me about anything.<br>⚡ Fun fact: I'm a Hypnotist!
+🔭 I’m currently working on Web Development, ML & Blockchain <br>👯 I’m looking to collaborate on any technology.<br>🤝 I’m looking for help with learning and contributing.<br>🌱 I’m currently learning Web Development & Blockchain <br>💬 Ask me about anything.<br>⚡ Fun fact: I'm a Hypnotist!<br>🏫 Cureently pursuing 3rd B.Tech.
+Computer Science and Engineering in Vellore Institute of Technology (VIT), Vellore

 ## 🌐 Socials: